- March 17, 2020

 Even when you have a video with someone who’s clearly highly skilled at Excel, if what they’re trying to do is different from your objective, it’s always going to be far more difficult to understand how to incorporate their techniques into the task at hand.

-So by having a trading spreadsheet for you to poke and prod, the use of specific formulae and other methods used to achieve certain features, I hope will be a little bit easier to get to grips with – and if not, then you can always use the trade log as a trade log template!
+So by having a trading spreadsheet for you to poke and prod, the use of specific formula and other methods used to achieve certain features, I hope will be a little bit easier to get to grips with – and if not, then you can always use the trade log as a trade log template!